ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

   } while(strcmp(q, user_input) != 0);
 }
 ```
-So, instead of using something like `printf("%s\n", user_input);` this program simply prints the user input directly back at the screen.
-This means we can send a format string to it and we can see what's on the stack!
+So, instead of using something like `printf("%s\n", user_input);` this program simply prints the user input directly back at the console.
+This means we can send a format string to it and we see what's on the stack!
 ```
 $ gcc -m32 user-input.c -o user-input
 $ ./user-input